 The city of Beloit, Wisconsin, is eclectic in every way!
-Experience this time-honored college town with its world class riverfront, authentic living history sites, farm-to-table cuisine, the elegantly rustic Ironworks Hotel, and museums of angels, anthropology, and art.
+Experience this time-honored college town with its world class riverfront, authentic living history sites, farm-to-table cuisine, museums of anthropology & art, and the elegantly rustic Ironworks Hotel.

 I was a guest of Visit Beloit, but all thoughts and opinions are my own.

 Table of Contents

 - 1 The Eclectic City of Beloit Wisconsin

 - 4 Church by the Side of the Road

 - 7 Big Hill Park

 - 8 Angel Museum